Sweden men's national football team: 1970s

 The game against West Germany was played in Düsseldorf with an attendance of 66,500 people.
-The Sweden nantional team striker Ralf Edström gave the Scandinavian the lead with 1–0 after 29 minutes.
+The Sweden national team striker Ralf Edström gave the Scandinavian the lead with 1–0 after 29 minutes.
 But in the second half West Germany took control of the game, even after Roland Sandberg's equaliser after 52 minutes.
 Germany won 4–2.
 After the tournament, the German players commented that the game against Sweden was their best game in that tournament.
 The last game for Sweden was played in Düsseldorf against Yugoslavia.
 Sweden won that game 2–1.
 They finished the tournament as the 5th place team.
 The Sweden national team had profiles that Ronnie Hellström, Bo Larsson and Björn Nordqvist.

 Sweden did not qualify for the European Championship quarter-finals game in 1976.
 On 11 May 1976, Sweden lost for the first time since 1937 at home to Denmark.

 1978 took Sweden for the third consecutive World Cup.
 Sweden made it from the qualifiers in a three team group with Switzerland and Norway as opponents.
 The qualifying session was played in 1976 and 1977 in the 1978 FIFA World Cup in Argentina, Sweden played the first match with a draw (1–1) against Brazil.
 Swedish scorer was Thomas Sjöberg.
 1–1 was Sweden's best result so far in the World Cup against Brazil context (the result was repeated between the two countries at the World Cup finals in 1994).
 The team then lost against Austria (0–1) and Spain (0–1).
 The Sweden national team finished last in the group with 1 point and goal difference 1–3.
 Several of the profiles from 1974, still with (Larsson, Edström, Nordqvist) but also new players such as Anders Linderoth, Hasse Borg and Torbjörn Nilsson.